Monday's Scottish Gossip

-Scottish Gossip: Kyogo, Oh, Celtic, Lambert, Motherwell, Devlin, Hibs
+Scottish Gossip: Olaru, Rangers, Kyogo, Oh, Celtic, Lambert, Motherwell, Devlin

 Last updated on .From the section Scottish

+Rangers are being linked with a summer move for FCSB midfielder Darius Olaru, 24, according to reports in the Romania international's homeland.
+(Scotsman - subscription required)

-Crystal Palace are keeping tabs on 28-year-old Celtic and Japan forward Kyogo Furuhashi.
+Crystal Palace are keeping tabs on 28-year-old Celtic and Japan forward Kyogo Furuhashi, 28.
 (Football Insider)

 Oh Hyeon-gyu is ready to lead the line for Celtic against Rangers in the Viaplay Cup final on 26 February if Kyogo is unfit to play following a shoulder injury.
 (Record)